How to Add New Kubernetes Worker Node Step-by-Step

 Copy the command from the output and run the same command on new worker node.

-8) Add New Worker Node to the Cluster
+8) Add New Kubernetes Worker Node

 Run the kubeadm join command on the new worker node to add it to the Kubernetes cluster: